NickTheDevOpsGuy/Constellation/README.md

 - 🔗 Add edges (grouping by company/title)
 - 🎨 Color & size nodes based on importance (degree, company cluster)
 - 🖱️ Hover interactions (show labels only on hover)
-- ⚡ Switch to a force-directed layout with d3-force for larger graphs
 - 📤 Export stats/graph snapshots for sharing

 ---